autonity/docs.autonity.org/content/docs/reference/api/accountability/_index.md

 Called by a reporting validator to determine if (a) an offending validator can be accused of a rule infraction, and, (b) the number of blocks before which an accusation can be submitted.

-Returns (a) a boolean flag specifying if the validator is acusable or not, and, (b) the number of blocks remaining in the innocence proof submission window before a new `Accusation` proof can be be submitted on-chain.
+Returns (a) a boolean flag specifying if the validator is accusable or not, and, (b) the number of blocks remaining in the innocence proof submission window before a new `Accusation` proof can be be submitted on-chain.

 {{% alert title="Note" %}}
 A reporting validator can only submit an accusation against an offending validator if the offending validator: